SilveiraLeonardo/notes-forget/notes_general.md

 4. Template based models: Multi-stage multi-component methods, where first the task is inferred from the new sample, and than the task is solved by a specialized model for that task.

+    * Generative classifier: Trained one VAE for each class.
+Classified based on which generative model that sample was more likely to having being come from.

+    * iCaRL: uses a neural net for feature extraction, and then performs classification based on nearest-class-mean rule in that feature space.
+To protect the feature extractor, it replays stored data as well as new input from the current class.

 ![methods class incremental](./images_general/methods-class-incremental.png)